Gordon MacRae: Television

 MacRae was host and singer on The Gordon MacRae Show on NBC in 1956.
 He appeared frequently on television, on such variety programs as The Ford Show, Starring Tennessee Ernie Ford.
 He also appeared on drama shows such as Lux Video Theatre.

 During Christmas 1958, MacRae and Ford performed the Christmas hymn "O Holy Night".
 Earlier in 1958, MacRae guest-starred on the short-lived NBC variety series The Polly Bergen Show.

-He starred in the TV musical The Gift of the Magi (1958).
+He starred in the television musical The Gift of the Magi (1958).
 Thereafter, MacRae appeared on The Ed Sullivan Show, The Dinah Shore Chevy Show, The Pat Boone Chevy Showroom, and The Bell Telephone Hour.

 Later career

 MacRae guest starred on McCloud.
 He had supporting roles in the films Zero to Sixty (1978) and The Pilot (1980).

-Personal life
+Personal life and death

 MacRae was married to Sheila MacRae from 1941 until 1967.
 They met on the set of a play and it was "love at first sight."
 The couple were the parents of four children, including actresses Heather and Meredith MacRae.
 Sheila later married television producer Ronald Wayne.

 MacRae's second marriage was to Elizabeth Lambert Schrafft on September 25, 1967, and together they had one daughter.
 They remained married until his death.
-He battled alcohol problems for many years, but overcame them by the late 1970s.
+He was an alcoholic for many years, but he overcame the addiction by the late 1970s.

 MacRae had cancer of the mouth and jaw.
 He died in 1986 of pneumonia, at a hospital in Lincoln, Nebraska, aged 64.
 He was buried at the Wyuka Cemetery in Lincoln, Nebraska.

-MacRae was also the godfather of Shirley Jones' son Shaun Cassidy.